humanolaranja/flutter_hello/README.md

 # Hello World com Flutter 🌎

 # O que é Flutter?
-#### "Flutter is Google’s UI toolkit for building beautiful, natively compiled applications for mobile, web, and desktop from a single codebase."
+#### "Flutter is Google's UI toolkit for building beautiful, natively compiled applications for mobile, web, and desktop from a single codebase."

 ---